K-PaaS/sidecar-guide-eng/install/sidecar.md

 <br>

 ## <div id='3.5'> 3.5.
 Create Sidecar values
-- Runs a script that creates values to use when installing Sidecar.
+- Execute a script that creates values to be used when installing Sidecar.
   (If variables.yml was modified during installation restart with 2.generate-values.sh.)
 ```
 $ source 2.generate-values.sh